 Now you can start the simulation.
 While the results are being calculated you can already have a look at the intermediate results in the post-processor.
 They are being updated in real-time!

-After about 35 minutes, the results should be available.
+After around half an hour, the results should be available.

 First, let’s have a look at the result controls that we specified.
 Recalling the natural frequencies, we can see that peaks in displacement occur around those frequencies: